-Quite frankly Im not sure anybody could better the family vacation weve just had with Scott Dunn.
+Quite frankly Im not sure anybody could better the family holiday weve just had with Scott Dunn.

 The stunningly glamorous Daios Cove is positioned on the fashionable east coast of Crete with a number of villas, ecologically built into the rock face that encircles this resorts pice de rsistance: an extremely pretty cove.
 And here basks a sandy beach that has something for everyone: romance for couples (try lunch at The Taverna, overlooking the sea); pampering for stress-heads (prompt beach-side service ensures you can quite literally lose yourself in a book if not, the spa); kicks for adrenalin junkies (with regular scuba dive and boat trips); and quite simply good old fashioned seaside fun for kids.
 The sea is not only dotted with gorgeous pockets of warmth but the tides are gentle and the waters meander slowly to their depths, creating a distinct shallow end for children.
 And somehow all of us - families, couples, execs and even a well-behaved hen party - co-existed quite happily alongside each other.
 No mean feat.

 We stayed in a two bedroomed villa, overlooking the sea.
 Plaudits first for a generously sized and beyond comfortable bed.
 Ive always maintained that a hotel room can be as beautiful as the interiors team fancy (and ours was indeed very luxe) but if youre not getting a good nights sleep then no amount of scatter cushions can undo this.
 Matt and I slept like babies.

 Having said that, if the interior of the villa scored points, it was the outside space that we were really impressed with.
 Our private pool was (unexpectedly) big enough to swim lengths in and was temperature controlled.
 This was a wonderful plus point for those mornings that we simply fancied a bit of privacy.